azonenberg/latentred/pcb/linecard/README.md

 # 24-port non-PoE 10/100/1000baseT QSGMII line card

-Input: 12V at 1.25A max, fused at 2A.
+Input: 12V at 1.25A max, fused at 3A to be conservative.

 Expect ~15W max power consumption, less under typical operation

 ## Power